knackroot-technolabs-llp/katpool-app/docker-setup.md

 4. **Download Kaspa WASM**:
    - **IMPORTANT**: Download the latest WASM from [Kaspa Aspectron Nightly Builds](https://kaspa.aspectron.org/nightly/downloads/).
-   - Unzip the downloaded file and move the `nodejs` folder to the `wasm` directory in the project repository.
-Rename it to match the structure expected by the code (e.g., `kaspa` and `kaspa-dev`).
-   - Validate the location by checking the imports in the code.

 5. **GitHub Personal Access Token**:
    - Create a Personal Access Token following [GitHub's Guide](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token).